 As I mentioned last week, I’m pretty excited about our law firm’s win in Buckley v.
 Brethren Mutual.
 I think this is an important case for two reasons.
-First, it shows that the Maryland Court of Special Appeals respects the real intent of Maryland’s statutory scheme for uninsured motorist claims.
+First, it shows that the Maryland Court of Special Appeals respects the actual intent of Maryland’s statutory scheme for uninsured motorist claims.

 But this case also tells us something about Brethern Insurance Company.
 You don’t see them a ton in Maryland accident cases.
 And I’ve actually always liked the company.
 They have been easy to deal with in the past.
-But what we learned from this case is that Brethern is not going to stand by their own insureds.
+But what we learned from this case is that Brethern will not stand by their own insureds.
 Because Brethern played an awful trick on its own insured in this case, a trick that GEICO, Allstate, State Farm, etc. never would have pulled.
 You understand the gravity of this, right?
 They are worse than those guys.
-If you have to take a short walk around the block to let marinate the magnitude of this, feel free.
+If you have to take a brief walk around the block to let marinate the magnitude of this, feel free.

 Welcome back.
 Okay, let’s get into the facts.
 Our client is seriously injured in a car accident.
-The details are not important here, but it is a bad accident – there is no dispute that the claim is worth more than $300,000.
+The details are not important here, but it is a bad accident – the claim is worth more than $300,000.
 Defendant was insured by GEICO and had policy limits of $100,000.
 GEICO put up the policy in exchange for the client executing “a full and final Release of any and all claims and liens.”
 The offer was put in writing from GEICO’s adjuster to the lawyer that our client hired.

 Dear [Referring Lawyer]: